In February 1993, I began blinking excessively and uncontrollably. As it became worse, I went

 stop until the car was parked.
 Six weeks after taking this natural health food, my wife made me

 realize that I had not had any spasms all week.
 I said, "Could it be that the Blepharospasm is

 The Quest to Prove That I Had Found an Alternative Solution That Really Worked

 I spent the next twelve years trying to convince the medical community that I had discovered

 something remarkable.
 No one would listen.
-During this time I did introduce the food to sixteen
+During this time I did introduce this nutritional

 Sometime later I was offered a double-blind study at the Wilmer Eye Opthomological Institute of